redhat-best-practices-for-k8s/certsuite-sample-workload/README.md

 *Note*: Nodes have to be properly labeled (`role=tnfpartner`) for the partner pod to be started.

-# local-test-infra
+# Test-target

 Although any CNF Certification results should be generated using a proper CNF Certification cluster, there are times in which using a local emulator can greatly help with test development.
-As such, [local-test-infra](./local-test-infra) provides a very simple PUT, OT, CRD, DP and TPP containing the minimal requirements to perform test cases.
+As such, [test-target](./test-target) provides a very simple PUT, OT, CRD, which satisfies the minimal requirements to perform test cases.
 These can be used in conjunction with a local kind or [minikube](https://minikube.sigs.k8s.io/docs/) cluster to perform local test development.